Disability Access Certificate

 Disability Access Certificate, DAC, disability Cert., Access Cert, Part M Cert.

 Why choose Sweeney Architects?

-At Sweeney Architects we have extensive experience with the building regulations in relation to DAC.
-We have worked on numerous DAC applictions including applictions for schools, public buildings and health centres.
+We have extensive experience with the building regulations in relation to DAC.
+We have worked on numerous DAC applications including applications for schools, public buildings and health centres.